schaferd/Modular_DSCA_TF_Prediction/README.md

 ```

 ## Download Data
-Training Data: (url coming soon)
+Training Data: (url coming soon) <br />
-DoRothEA perturbation tests: (url coming soon)
+DoRothEA perturbation tests: (url coming soon) <br />
-Knock-out tests: (url coming soon)
+Knock-out tests: (url coming soon) <br />

 Training or evaluating the model with your own data
 Training or evaluation data must be a pandas DataFrame object with columns as Ensembl gene names and rows as samples.
 Training data should be saved as a pickle file.
 Data should be z-scored across genes.

-Train Model
+## Train Model
 `params.sh` contains a list of assignable hyperparameters and data filenames
 `train.sh` contains the script to start the training
 To train model using slurm run: `sbatch train.sh`

-Evaluate Model
+## Evaluate Model
 `eval_saved_models/params.sh` contains a list of assignable parameters and data filenames

 `eval_saved_models/eval_models.py` requires that the list of run directories where model files can be found is assigned at the end of the script in the dictionary params by the key model_dirs.
 You must also specify which input data file(s) you are using as parameters to functions when calling evaluation methods toward the end of the script.
 Run using `sbatch eval_models.sh` while in the `eval_saved_models/` directory

 `eval_saved_models/eval.py` requires that the input data file you are using be specified as parameters to the functions when calling evaluation methods (found towards the end of the script).
 Run using `sbatch eval.sh` while in the `eval_saved_models/` directory.

 For both evaluation scripts: model module types in `params.sh` must match the module types in the saved model file.
-Other parameters like width and depth must also be identical.
+Other parameters such as width and depth must also be identical.